Call our office at

 Obesity Medicine.
 It’s what we do!

 Although there are thousands of diet books and weight loss programs from which to choose, there always seems to be room for one more.
-That’s because people need a solution to a problem that isn’t going away and aren’t finding it.
-In particular, they need a program that
+That’s because people need a solution to a problem that isn’t going away but they aren’t finding it.
+They’re looking for the “One True Way”, the secret path to weight loss that will work for everyone.
+Unfortunately, it doesn’t exist.
+When it comes to he treatment of obesity, everyone is different

-In 1972 Dr Atkins introduced his “Diet Revolution”.
-It promoted the idea that reducing sugars and starches would help you lose weight.
-With fewer carbohydrate calories available for fuel, the body would burn fat.
-Like pioneers before him and since, he was right.
-But exactly how?
-This was never understood….until recently.
+In 1972, when Dr Atkins introduced the “Diet Revolution”, a low-carbohydrate program for weight loss, he promoted the idea that reducing sugars and starches would help you lose weight.
+With fewer carbohydrate calories available for fuel, the body would instead burn fat.
+He was right.
+Low carbohydrate diets work, but exactly how was not clear.
+We now know that insulin is the driver of abnormal fat retention – and low carbohydrate diets lower insulin levels.

 Have more questions?
 Click Here.